A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 Apply (double) [Weak](http://2e.aonprd.com/Rules.aspx?ID=791) or (double) [Elite](http://2e.aonprd.com/Rules.aspx?ID=790) templates as appropriate, or add/remove minions, to suit the capabilities and size of your party.
 If they are finding it hard going then liberally apply weak templates or remove minions.
 If they are breezing through then liberally apply elite templates or add minions.
-Usually it is more interesting to have several low to moderate threat creatures in the encounter rather than a single severe one.
+Usually, it is more interesting to have several low to moderate threat creatures in the encounter rather than a single severe one.

 ## Part 0: Turtleback ferry (XP 100, Party Level 7)